montemishkin/montemishkin/src/apps/projects/data/redux-responsive.md

-# redux-responsive

-A redux reducer for managing the responsive state of your application

 # Why Use Redux for Responsive Behavior?

 redux-responsive **does not require that you use React as your view library**.
 However, since that is what we use, the explanation of our motivation mentions React.